MicrosoftDocs/dynamics365-guidance/guidance/business-processes/concept-to-market-manage-service-lifecycle-overview.md

 ---
-title: Manage service lifecycle overview
+title: Manage service lifecycle overview for Dynamics 365 products
 description: Learn about the manage service lifecycle business process, including information about the types of stakeholders and the process flow.
 author: rachel-profitt
 ms.author: raprofit